Sheenamae09/api/README.md

 Scalability and Reliability:

--enable applications to scale by leveraging external services and resources, enhancing flexibility and performance.
+- Enable applications to scale by leveraging external services and resources, enhancing flexibility and performance.
--Redundancy and failover mechanisms to ensure uninterrupted service even in case of server failures.
+- Redundancy and failover mechanisms to ensure uninterrupted service even in case of server failures.

 Documentation and Support:

 - Comprehensive API documentation with detailed endpoints, request methods, and response formats.
--Dedicated customer support to assist you in API integration, issue resolution, and updates.
+- Dedicated customer support to assist you in API integration, issue resolution, and updates.

 Customization: